Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Error Analysis of the Hodge-Laplace Problem on Manifolds with Regge Metrics

 \section{Error Analysis of the Hodge-Laplace Problem on Manifolds with Regge Metrics}

-In this section we will work out the error analysis for the Hodge-Laplace problem on manifolds with Regge metrics, building on the foundation of geometric variational crimes \cite{Holst-Stern}.
-This section is mostly a straightforward application of existing theory.
+In this section we will work out finite element a priori error analysis for the Hodge-Laplace problem on manifolds with Regge metrics, building on the foundation of geometric variational crimes \cite{Holst-Stern}.
+This section is mostly a straightforward application of existing theory. {The main new component is Theorem \ref{Jhbounds}.}

-Briefly, we start with a compact smooth Riemannian manifold with corners $(M,g)$ and the $L^2$-de Rham complex of differential forms, on which the Hodge-Laplace problem can be posed in the strong form:
+Briefly, we start with a compact smooth Riemannian manifold with corners $(M,g)$ and the $L^2$-de Rham complex of differential forms, on which the Hodge-Laplace problem can be posed in the strong form (for a source term $f \in L^2\Omega^k(M,g)$):